-- Listed building status; - A link to the church's entry on the "A Church Near You" website; - Church of England structural information (e.g. parish, deanery, archdeaconry); - A link to the heritage record.
+- Listed building status; - A link to the church's entry on the "A Church Near You" website; - Church of England structural information (e.g. parish, deanery, archdeaconry); - A link to the church's entry on the "Church Heritage Record" website.

 The legend can be hidden to see more of the map by clicking on the triangle at the top right of the legend panel or clicking on the Details button.
-To see a full screen map, put your browser in full screen mode (e.g. by pressing FII).
+To see a full screen map, put your browser in full screen mode (e.g. by pressing F11).